 - Have at least five years of substantive professional experience;

-- Have high motivation and a serious commitment to completing the program and to returning home.
+- Have high motivation and a serious commitment to completing the program and returning home.

 There is no fixed age limit for fellows.
-However, appropriate candidates are young and mid-career professionals in leadership positions who have a commitment to public service and the potential for professional advancement.
-Candidates under 30 must demonstrate clearly the maturity and discipline needed to carry out a flexible, self-directed program.
+However, appropriate candidates are mid-career professionals in leadership positions who have a commitment to public service and potential for professional advancement.
+Candidates under 30 must clearly demonstrate the maturity and discipline needed to carry out a flexible, self-directed program.

-- In addition to the completed application forms, applicants must provide certified copies of university transcripts and diplomas, and two letters of reference.
+- In addition to the completed application forms, applicants must provide certified copies of university transcripts and diplomas and two letters of reference (one from current employer).